 Book with a low-cost company: there are more and more low-cost plane companies allowing you to travel for a very small budget.
 However, you won’t be permitted to carry a lot of luggage on board.

 The most popular ones: Ryanair, EasyJet, Transavia.

 Book with a travel search engine: many of them will enable you to find your flight at the cheapest price.
 We recommend: Skyscanner, Kayak, Momondo and Google Flights!

 Don’t hesitate to compare the results of those search engines!
-Although a bit time-consuming, this method might save you a few hundreds of pounds or dollars.
+Although a bit time-consuming, this method might save you a few hundred of pounds or dollars.

-Be assured to pay the cheapest price: with OptionWay, you can buy a ticket… and the website will reimburse you the difference if the ticket goes any cheaper!
+Be sure to pay the cheapest price: with OptionWay, you can buy a ticket… and the website will reimburse the difference if the ticket goes any cheaper!